The Squid's Ear

 The Squid's Ear was founded in 2002 to provide intelligent and insightful coverage of New York's thriving experimental and avant-garde music scene and to create links with other avant-garde music communities around the world.
 The magazine is an outgrowth of Squidco, a website initially developed in 1995 to spread information about unusual music and arts to the online music community.
 Squidco also operates an online music store.

-The Squid's Ear is updated frequently with CD reviews, and has a loyal following of readers, with over 1 million articles read as of 2009.
-Our reviews are advertised through The Squid's Ear/Squidco bi-weekly mailing list, with over 2,000 subscribers; and through direct links from Squidco.
+The Squid's Ear is updated frequently with CD reviews, and has a loyal following of readers, with over 10 million articles read as of 2023.
+Our reviews are advertised through The Squid's Ear/Squidco bi-weekly mailing list, with over 3,500 subscribers; and through direct links from Squidco.
 The Squid's Ear's writers are paid for their reviews, which allows us to have consistently excellent and insightful writing.

 THE SQUID'S EAR AD RATES

-Ads rates are ridiculously reasonable because we don't hire a marketing sales staff.
+Ads rates are reasonable because we don't hire a marketing sales staff.
 We emulate print media, where ads are sold at flat rate regardless of page impressions.
 Have a look at our rates and see if you don't agree that you'll get a great return on investment by placing an inexpensive series of ads that will reach thousands of new music listeners.

 Ads may include a URL to direct a readers to your site.
 We also maintain counters for the number of times that your ad is displayed (impressions) and the number of times that a reader clicks on your ad (click-thru's).